 - Drawing Board at least 18”x 24” and not much larger

 - Straight edge (T-Square) if you intend to draft your drawings

 - Triangles and templates

 - Sketching and scratch paper

 - Any reference material

 Especially bring your creativity!
 Your insights, experiences and individuality, your critical thinking and reading skills and your desire to do the best you can.
-You may bring an iPod or other musical device with earphones.
+You may bring your phone or other musical device with earphones.